Safe Language Generation in the Limit: Safe Language Generation is at Least as Hard as Language Identification

 \begin{theorem} Let $A^{\mathcal{SG}}$ be an algorithm that safely generates from a language $\trueL$ given a harmful language $\harmL$ in the limit for any enumeration of the two languages from collections $\colltrue$ and $\collharm$ from domain $\univ$.
 Then, for any collection $\mathcal{L}$ from the domain $\univ$, there exists an algorithm $A^{\mathcal{ID}}$ that uses $A^{\mathcal{SG}}$ as a subroutine to identify $K$ in the limit given any enumeration of any $K \in \mathcal{L}$. \end{theorem}

-\xhdr{High-Level Proof Sketch} At a high level, Algorithm $A^{\mathcal{ID}}$ at time-step $t$ will consider the first $t$ languages from $\mathcal{L}$, and will maintain a list of the languages that are consistent with the set $S_t$ of revealed strings.
-After some timestep, the true $K$ will be inserted into the set of consistent languages $A^{\mathcal{ID}}$ under consideration (and never removed from it).
-In the limit, only the correct language $K$ and any superset languages $L_i: K \subseteq L_i$ will be consistent with $S_t$.
+\xhdr{High-Level Proof Sketch} At a high level, Algorithm $A^{\mathcal{ID}}$ at time-step $t$ will consider the first $t$ languages from $\mathcal{L}$, and will maintain the set $\mathcal{C}_t$ of languages that are consistent with the set $S_t$ of revealed strings.
+After some timestep $z$, the true $L_z=K$ will be inserted into the set of consistent languages $\mathcal{C}_t$ and never removed from it.

+Consider all languages $L_{i\leq z}$ up to language $L_z$.
+In the limit, any such language that is a strict subset of $L_z$ will eventually be ruled out, since the enumeration will produce a string in $L_z$ that is absent from it.
+The only languages $L_i$ remaining in the list (with $i<z$), in the limit, will be any superset languages $L_i$, i.e., $L_i \supset K $.